gsm1011/hadoop.admin/manuscript/chapter4.md

 `$HADOOP_HOME/lib` directory.
 For example, in our Hadoop distribution, the JAR file is `$HADOOP_HOME/lib/hadoop-capacity-scheduler-1.1.2.jar`.

-Table [tbl:queueconfig] shows the description of queue configuration
-properties:

-<span>p<span>.45</span>p<span>.45</span></span> **Property** &
-**Description**\
+A few important queue configuration parameters are described below.

-mapred.capacity-scheduler.queue.hdqueue.capacity & The percentage share
+- `mapred.capacity-scheduler.queue.hdqueue.capacity` The percentage share
-of total number of slots for the hdqueue queue.\
+  of total number of slots for the hdqueue queue.
-mapred.capacity-scheduler.queue.default.capacity & The percentage share
+- `mapred.capacity-scheduler.queue.default.capacity` The percentage share
-of total number of slots for default queue.\
+  of total number of slots for default queue.
-mapred.capacity-scheduler.queue.hdqueue.minimum-user-limit-percent & The
+- `mapred.capacity-scheduler.queue.hdqueue.minimum-user-limit-percent` The
-percentage of minimum resources allocated for each user in the queue hdqueue.\
+  percentage of minimum resources allocated for each user in the queue hdqueue.
-mapred.capacity-scheduler.maximum-system-jobs & The maximum number of
+- `mapred.capacity-scheduler.maximum-system-jobs` The maximum number of
-jobs that can be initialized concurrently by CapacityScheduler.\
+  jobs that can be initialized concurrently by CapacityScheduler.
-mapred.capacity-scheduler.queue.hdqueue.maximum-initialized-active-tasks
+- `mapred.capacity-scheduler.queue.hdqueue.maximum-initialized-active-tasks`
-& The maximum number of concurrently initialized tasks across all jobs in the queue hdqueue.\
+  The maximum number of concurrently initialized tasks across all jobs in the queue hdqueue.
-mapred.capacity-scheduler.queue.hdqueue.maximum-initialized-active-tasks-per-user
+- `mapred.capacity-scheduler.queue.hdqueue.maximum-initialized-active-tasks-per-user`
-& The maximum number of concurrently initialized tasks across all jobs in the queue hdqueue for each user.\
+  The maximum number of concurrently initialized tasks across all jobs in the queue hdqueue for each user.
-mapred.capacity-scheduler.queue.hdqueue.supports-priority & Whether to
+- `mapred.capacity-scheduler.queue.hdqueue.supports-priority`Whether to
-support job priority for job scheduling or not.\
+  support job priority for job scheduling or not.

 ### There's more...